 Other sizes that are available are 0.5 fluid ounce (15 ml) and 4 fluid ounce (118 ml) in a child-resistant dispensing container.
 A 64 fluid ounce (1893 ml) is available in a pump-dispensing container.

 STORAGE: Chlorhexidine gluconate should be store at room temperature between 15 C to 30 C F (59 F to 86 F).

 PRESCRIBED FOR: Chlorhexidine is a commonly prescribed orally for treating gingivitis which causes redness, swelling, and bleeding of the gums.
 Its safety and efficacy has not been established for patients with acute necrotizing ulcerating gingivitis (ANUG).

-DOSING AND ADMINISTRATION: Usually the mouth is rinsed with 15 ml of undiluted chlorhexidine twice daily (morning and evening) for 30 seconds after brushing the teeth.
+DOSING AND ADMINISTRATION: Usually the mouth is rinsed with 15 ml (1 Tbsp) of undiluted chlorhexidine twice daily (morning and evening) for 30 seconds after brushing.

 DRUG INTERACTIONS: There are no significant drug interactions with chlorhexidine.

 PREGNANCY: There are no adequate studies of safety and effectiveness of chlorhexidine in pregnant women.